owasp-untrust/vv_cs/README.md

 ### Controller usage with query parameters

-Validated values also work as query-bound parameters:
+Validated values also work as query bound parameters:

 ```csharp
 [ApiController]